Welcome to Sequali’s documentation!

 • The matplotlib team for their excellent work on colormaps.
 Their work was an inspiration for how to present the data and their RdBu colormap is used to represent quality score data.
 Check their writings on colormaps for a good introduction.

-• Wouter de Coster for his excellent post on how to correctly average phred scores.
+• Wouter de Coster for his excellent post on how to correctly average phred scores as well as the idea for using end-anchored plots from NanoQC.

 • Marcel Martin for providing very extensive feedback.